BKA Act partly unconstitutional: incompatible with fundamental right to informational self-determination

 Points of criticism of the BKA Act by the Federal Constitutional Court

-45 para.
-1 sentence 1 no. 4 BKAG regulates special data collection powers of the Federal Criminal Police Office to avert the threat of international terrorism.
+Section 45 (1) sentence 1 no. 4 BKAG regulates special data collection powers of the Federal Criminal Police Office to avert the threat of international terrorism.
 The regulation authorizes the BKA to monitor persons who are not direct suspects, but who have a close relationship with suspects.
 The court criticized the fact that the intervention threshold was too low and did not meet the requirements of proportionality.
 The surveillance of contact persons requires sufficient individual proximity to the actual danger, which was not sufficiently given here.

-In its ruling, the Federal Constitutional Court explains: "These requirements are directed both at the legal interest to be protected by the data collection and at the so-called interference threshold, i.e. the reason for the surveillance, which is the only issue in this case.
-The use of an intrusive, secret surveillance power such as the one at hand requires at least a concrete threat to a sufficiently important legal interest in relation to the person responsible.
+In its judgment, the Federal Constitutional CourtThese requirements apply both to the legal interest to be protected by the data collection and to the so-called interference threshold, i.e. the reason for the surveillance.
+The use of an intrusive, secret surveillance power such as the one at hand presupposes at least a concrete danger to a sufficiently important legal interest in relation to the person responsible.
 If contact persons from the environment of the person responsible are also to be monitored by such means, there must also be a specific individual proximity of the persons concerned to the danger to be clarified.
 Irrespective of this, a prerequisite for the surveillance of contact persons is that surveillance of the person responsible using appropriate means would in any case be permissible.
 Otherwise, there would already be a lack of sufficient danger to be investigated."

 Storage of data in the police information network

-Regarding the insufficiently differentiated regulatory concept for the storage period, the Federal Constitutional Court explains: "According to Section 75 (2) BDSG, personal data must be deleted immediately if their processing is unlawful, they must be deleted to fulfill a legal obligation or their knowledge is no longer required for the fulfillment of the task.
-In addition, Section 75 (4) BDSG contains the obligation to provide for appropriate time limits and to ensure that these time limits are complied with by means of procedural precautions.
-The Federal Criminal Police Office checks whether stored personal data is to be deleted first and foremost as part of individual case processing that is not sufficiently guided by law or regulation.
-It is true that Section 77 (1) sentence 1 BKAG provides for time limits for the review of deletion obligations.
+With regard to the insufficiently differentiated regulatory concept for the storage period, the Federal Constitutional CourtAccording to § 75 para.
+2 BDSG personal data deleted immediately if their Processing is inadmissible, they must be deleted to fulfill a legal obligation or their knowledge is no longer required for the fulfillment of the task.
+In addition, Section 75 (4) BDSG contains the obligation to provide for appropriate time limits and to ensure that these time limits are observed by means of procedural precautions.
+Whether stored personal data The Federal Criminal Police Office checks whether data must be deleted first and foremost as part of individual case processing that is not sufficiently guided by law or regulation.
+Section 77(1) sentence 1 BKAG does provide for time limits for the review of deletion obligations.
 However, this alone does not meet the requirements for a regulatory concept to be designed by the legislator."

 Reading tip: ECJ ruling on GDPR fines - what discretion does a data protection authority have?